-Thankfully over the past 12 months, the light being shone on mental health issues is brighter than ever before.
-Last year, the London Marathon chose Heads Together as its official head charity and the younger fellows of the Royal Family made a point throughout the year of launching various campaigns to encourage more people to be open and honest regarding their state of mental health, while this week an amalgamation of businesses, celebrities, and organisations came together to tell the social media world that it’s #TimetoTalk.
+Thankfully, over the past 12 months, the light being shone on mental health issues is brighter than ever before.
+Last year the London Marathon chose Heads Together as its official head charity and the younger fellows of the Royal Family made a point throughout the year of launching various campaigns to encourage more people to be open and honest regarding their state of mental health.
+This week an amalgamation of businesses, celebrities, and organisations came together to tell the social media world that it’s #TimetoTalk.

-What’s more concerning however, is that while it’s brilliant that we can come together to talk about mental health, is the distinct lack of support and funding for emergency and social services to provide long-term care that can help individuals cope.
-The number of emergency call outs for mental health has increased, pressure on social care is at breaking point so that vulnerable people feel isolated and alone and when a person is admitted to psychiatric care, they could be potentially moved hundreds of miles away.
+What’s more concerning, however, is that while it’s brilliant that we can come together to talk about mental health, there is a distinct lack of support and funding for emergency and social services to provide long-term care that can help individuals cope.
+The number of emergency call outs for mental health has increased.
+Pressure on social care is at breaking point so that vulnerable people feel isolated and alone, and when a person is admitted to psychiatric care, they could be potentially moved hundreds of miles away.

-By providing knowledge to children we can give a wealth of tools so that they can grow up being compassionate and more open, in the workplace we can champion someone who will be on the lookout for warning signs of mental illness and groups can come together to raise the profile of being there when someone needs to talk.
-At first sight it may seem a maze, but eventually the breadcrumbs will appear, and something is good enough to give someone the strength to reach out for help.
+By providing knowledge to children, we can give a wealth of tools to them so that they can grow up being compassionate and more open.
+In the workplace, we can champion someone who will be on the lookout for warning signs of mental illness.
+Also, groups can come together to raise the profile of being there when someone needs to talk.
+At first sight, it may seem like a maze, but, eventually, the breadcrumbs will appear and something will be good enough to give someone the strength to reach out for help.

 The trend of self-care is something that anyone can adopt to provide baby steps in seizing the day, all the while acknowledging that it’s vital to go back to the roots of what makes you happy in order to improve mental well-being.
-It’s no surprise that the fact we are streamed into the living rooms of our friends and peers, we put unexpected pressure on ourselves than the years before when we blithely plodded along, content in our innocence and disconnect from the second by second breakdown of someone who isn’t us.
+It’s no surprise that because we are streamed into the living rooms of our friends and peers, we put unexpected pressure on ourselves.
+This is higher than the years before when we blithely plodded along, content in our innocence and disconnection from the second-by-second breakdown of someone who isn’t us.

-It doesn’t have to be a grand gesture to pull someone from the depths of drowning, and by simply finding the right person to talk to and unravel their thoughts so that the pressure of illness is eased.
+It doesn’t have to be a grand gesture to pull someone from the depths of drowning, and by simply finding the right person to talk to and unravel their thoughts, the pressure of their illness is eased.
 What can you take from all of this?
 Bang the drums, blow the trumpets, and get behind any little campaign in the mental health community so that slowly we can hammer through the brick wall of stigma and isolation.